nekr0z/matebook-applet/README.md

             $ sudo fnlock status

 ### Compiling matebook-applet
-You can always download precompiled amd64 binary from [releases page](https://github.com/nekr0z/matebook-applet/releases), but it's also perfectly OK to compile matebook-applet yourself:
+You can always download precompiled amd64 binary from [releases page](https://github.com/nekr0z/matebook-applet/releases), but it's also perfectly OK to compile matebook-applet yourself.
+Provided that you have the dependencies (GTK+ and libappindicator) installed (on Debian you can `sudo apt install libgtk-3-dev libappindicator3-dev`), all you need to do is:

         $ git clone https://github.com/nekr0z/matebook-applet.git
         $ cd matebook-applet